Chapter 02

 The pivot

 I didn't plan to become a project manager.
-Revo Digital gave me the chance to take a more leading role — stepping from development into PM — and I took it.
+Revo Digital offered me the chance to step up from dev lead into a PM role, and I took it.

-It wasn't a career strategy.
-It was curiosity.
-I'd been leading a dev team and noticed that the gap between what we built and what clients actually needed was where the real problems lived.
-Someone had to stand in that gap.
-I wanted to be that person.
+I'd been leading a dev team and noticed something — the gap between what we built and what clients actually needed was where the real problems lived.
+The code was the easy part.
+Someone had to stand in that gap, pull all the pieces together, and make sure the moving parts lined up from start to finish.

 Myanmar's first OTT TV app